Woler04/Woler04/README.md

-<h3>Hiiiiiii!!!</h3>
+<h3>Greetings</h3>
-<p>I am softwere developer working with c#, javascript, some unity and most importantly on learning new languages and frameworks as React, Angular, English
+<p>I am softwere developer working with c#, javascript, some unity but most importantly learning new things every day.
+This "about me" will be changed sometime soon hopefully... </p>
-  and more yet to be found.
-Now I will be workin on my portfolio.
-This "about me" will be changed sometime soon hopefully but this is me in few words </p>

 <h3 align="left">Languages and Tools:</h3>